 At the heart of the Estate and the Stanley family is Knowsley Hall, Merseyside’s only stately home.
 It is believed that a building of sorts has been on the current Hall’s site since the 12th century, but the earliest part of today’s building dates from about 1500.
 As various Earls of Derby sought to make their mark and celebrate their good fortunes through the additions and alterations to the building, the Hall today is a fascinating structure boasting a Georgian façade and some extremely fine Jacobean, Baroque and Victorian interiors.

-Capability’ Brown and Robert Adam had a hand in the Estate
+Capability’ Brown had a hand in the Estate

 The stunning gardens and parkland were essentially created by Lancelot ‘Capability’ Brown around 1775-6, during which time he actually flooded the 62 acre lake to feed the water gardens around the Hall.
-The gardens were extended in the 19th century and the parkland was enclosed by a 9.5 mile stone wall featuring many follies along its length, including a rather wonderful Octagon designed by none other than Robert Adam.
+The gardens were extended in the 19th century and the parkland was enclosed by a 9.5 mile stone wall featuring many follies along its length, including a rather wonderful Georgian Temple called the Octagon.
 There is also a boat house designed by William Burn and a log cabin presented by the people of Canada.

 During its 1000 year history our much loved estate has also housed an Augustinian Priory, a racecourse and reputedly a goldmine.
 Today the beautiful, extensive and exquisitely maintained grounds provide a stunning backdrop to all manner of events and enterprises, from weddings to film sets.